 - Misc. configurations

 Graphics and audio can also be edited freely.
-Although some images and sounds have to be have specific names for the engine to find them, others can use any name at all, so long as the scripts, areas, etc. that use them call them by the right name.
+Although some images and sounds need to have specific names for the engine to find them, others can use any name at all, so long as the scripts, areas, etc. that use them call them by the right name.

-Most user-made mistakes will be caught by the engine and reported on a file called "Error_log.txt" on the same folder as the game's executable.
+Most user-made mistakes will be caught by the engine and reported in the file

 The idea for the engine started on mid 2013, with the intent of both allowing Pikmin fans to make their own games reality as well as to create a fun and challenging Pikmin-related project.
 The idea was made public on Pikmin Fanon, where a topic was created to gather feedback, before starting the project.
 On the 15th of August, 2013, development of the engine officially began.
 Ever since, different versions have been released, each one more complete than the last.

 - See Changelog.

-Many more features, content, and tweaks are still planned, but the following is a general outline of what major things still need to be finished, roughly sorted with the next ones at the top.
+Many more features, content, and tweaks are still planned, but the following is a general outline of what major things still need to be finished, as well as a rough idea of what versions will contain what.